European Patchwork Meeting, Alsace September 2022

 - Eating and drinking!
 Alsace is famous for its food and wine and Colmar, the capital of the Alsace wine region, boasts a wealth of independent vintners as well as a wide range of traditional ‘Winstubs’ where you can try delicious, regional specialities such as Tarte Flambée and Sauerkraut.

 - Watching the spectacular light show.
 Every Friday and Saturday night Colmar is lit up by over 1,000 computer-driven light sources.
-This subtle play of light varies in intensity and colour, recreating the contours and colours of the town like a magic paintbrush.
+This subtle play recreates the contours and colours of the town like a magic paintbrush.

 - Strolling through the medieval streets of Riquewihr.
 Classified as one of the 'most beautiful villages in France', this ancient town, set between the peaks of the Vosges mountains and the Plain of Alsace, is like an open air museum, combining magnificent medieval architecture with world famous wines.
 Discover sites such as the Thieves Tower, the 16th century Winemaker's House and the 13th century defensive gateway known as the Dolder Tower.